 Swarmers are about 1/2″ long including wings their wings are 3/8″ long.
-The head and pronotum of the swarmer is an orange brown and its abdomen is dark brown.
+The head and pronotum of the swarmer are orange-brown and its abdomen is dark brown.
 The front wing has 3 dark, heavily hardened veins in the front portion.

-The forehead of the soldier slopes down gradually from top of head, head flattened to slightly rounded in side view, and head orange to reddish brown with the eye spot whitish.
-Soldiers have mandibles with unequal number of teeth on each member of pair, and antenna with the third segment greatly enlarged and club-like.
+The forehead of the soldier slopes down gradually from the top of the head, head flattened to slightly rounded inside view, and head orange to reddish-brown with the eyespot whitish.
+Soldiers have mandibles with an unequal number of teeth on each member of pair, and antenna with the third segment greatly enlarged and club-like.

 Their gallery and tunnel walls are velvety smooth, and no soil is present.
 Generally, there are fecal pellets present.
 They are hard, less than 1/32″ long, elongate-oval with rounded ends.
 One of the unusual distinctive signs of their fecal pellets is that they have 6 concave sides.

-Evidence of infestation include swarmers, shed wings, piles of pellets, termite plugs that seal all openings in infested wood, and surface blisters caused by older, enlarged galleries very close to the wood surface.
+Evidence of infestation includes swarmers, shed wings, piles of pellets, termite plugs that seal all openings in infested wood, and surface blisters caused by older, enlarged galleries very close to the wood surface.